keegoid/middleman-html5-foundation/README.md

 After creating a new branch, you can shorten pull (and push) commands by setting the upstream branch in git config:
 `git branch --set-upstream-to=origin/<branch> <branch>`

-Now you can simply use `git pull` when you want to pull in changes from your GitHub repository for a specific branch.
+Now you can simply use `git pull` when you want to pull in changes from your remote repository for the branch currently checked out.

 Note, use `git config --list` to view all configured options.

 I hope you find this workflow as easy and efficient as I do.

 ## license